Rogalin

-Rogalin /pl/ is a village in western Poland, situated on the river Warta.
-It is best known for the Rogalin Landscape Park (with the oldest oak trees in Poland), the Baroque palace, art gallery, and neoclassical church with the mausoleum of the Raczyński family.
+Rogalin /pl/ is a village, in western Poland, situated on the river Warta.
+It is best known for the Rogalin Landscape Park (containing Poland's oldest oak trees), a Baroque palace, an art gallery, and a neoclassical church containing the Raczyński family mausoleum.

 Overview

-Rogalin is primarily famous for its 18th-century Polish Baroque palace of the Raczyński family, and the adjacent Raczyński Art Gallery, housing a permanent exhibition of paintings by the Polish and foreign artists of international renown including Paul Delaroche and Claude Monet as well as the famous Jan Matejko's large-size painting Joanna d'Arc (see a fragment below).
-The gallery was founded by Count Edward Aleksander Raczyński.
-Rogalin is also known for its putatively 800-year-old oak trees (Dęby Rogalińskie) on the flood plains of the Warta and the historical St. Marcellinus Church, whose design was inspired by the Roman temple Maison Carrée in Nîmes, France.
+Rogalin is primarily famous for its 18th-century Baroque palace, built by Kazimierz Raczyński, and the adjacent Raczyński Art Gallery.
+The latter houses a permanent exhibition of paintings by renowned Polish and foreign artists, including Paul Delaroche and Claude Monet, and Jan Matejko's large painting Joanna d'Arc.
+The Gallery was founded by Count Edward Aleksander Raczyński.